awsdocs/aws-java-developer-guide-v2/doc_source/examples-pinpoint.rst

 ==============================

-To list the segments associated with a particular project, start by building a :aws-java-class:`GetSegmentsRequest <services/pinpoint/model/GetSegmentsRequest>` object with the :code:`ID` of the project as the value of its :methodname:`applicationId()`.
+To list the segments associated with a particular project, start by building a :aws-java-class:`GetSegmentsRequest <services/pinpoint/model/GetSegmentsRequest>` object, with the :code:`ID` of the project as the value of its :methodname:`applicationId()`.
 Next, call the :methodname:`getSegments()` method of your :classname:`PinpointClient`, passing in the :classname:`GetSegmentsRequest` object.
 Capture the result of this request as a :aws-java-class:`GetSegmentsResponse <services/pinpoint/model/GetSegmentsResponse>` object.
-Finally, instantiate a :javase-ref:`List <java/util/List>` object upcasted to the :aws-java-class:`SegmentResponse <services/pinpoint/model/SegmentResponse>` class, then call :classname:`GetSegmentsResponse`'s :methodname:`segmentsResponse().item()` as demonstrated in the code snippet below.
+Finally, instantiate a :javase-ref:`List <java/util/List>` object upcasted to the :aws-java-class:`SegmentResponse <services/pinpoint/model/SegmentResponse>` class.
+Then call the :methodname:`segmentsResponse().item()` of :classname:`GetSegmentsResponse`, as demonstrated in the following code snippet.
 From there, you can iterate through the results.

 **Imports**